 When Will We See the Doctor?

-Doctors often have their own schedules for well-baby visits, but most will generally see a baby twice during this stage, once at 9 months and again at 12 months.
+Your doctor will see a baby twice for routine well baby visits during this period, once at 9 months and again at 12 months.

-If you have missed any immunizations, or if a problem has been detected that needs special attention, additional visits may be scheduled.
+If you have missed any immunizations, or if a problem has been found that needs special attention, additional visits may be scheduled.

 What to Expect During the Office Visit